MicrosoftDocs/azure-docs/articles/machine-learning/how-to-package-models.md

 # [Studio](#tab/studio)

 Creating packages in studio is not supported by the moment.
+Use the Azure CLI or Azure Machine Learning SDK for Python.

 ---